adil-shabab/adil-shabab/README.md

 - 🔭 I'm currently working at Mentegoz Technologies located in Calicut as Full-Stack-developer
-- 🔭 I’m completed  six months of internship frin techolas technologies pvt ltd
+- 🔭 I’m completed  six months of internship from techolas technologies pvt ltd
 - 🌱 I’m currently doing my graduation from bharathidasan university in bsc